LiskArchive/lisk-sdk/elements/lisk-transactions/README.md

 The BaseTransaction provides the default implementation of the methods revolving around the signatures.
 As your application matures you can provide the custom ways of how your a transaction's signature is derived: `sign`, `getBytes`, `assetToBytes`.

+You can find the complete documentation of the BaseTransaction API, as well as all of the default transactions extending it on the auto-generated documentation hosted on [liskhq.github.io/lisk-sdk](https://liskhq.github.io/lisk-sdk/).
+With the next releases, we will be enriching the BaseTransaction's methods descriptions.

 ## Installation

 ```sh